”Offical Global Partners of World Maternal Mental Health Day”

 After great success last year.
-May 2nd 2018 is Ireland’s second Paint Your Bump Day #pyb2018 for Maternal Mental Health Awareness.
+May 1st 2019 is Ireland’s third Paint Your Bump Day #pyb2019 for Maternal Mental Health Awareness.
 It is also World Maternal Mental Health Day

-We are encouraging mums-to-be to paint their bump (using face paints!) and post a picture on social media using #pyb2018.
-Or maybe you painted your bump in the past and would like to share your images by using the #pyb2018
+We are encouraging mums-to-be to paint their bump (using non-toxic face paints!) and post a picture on social media using #pyb2019.
+Or maybe you painted your bump in the past and would like to share your images by using the #pyb2019

 Feelings of anxiety and depression are becoming increasingly common on the road to pregnancy, during pregnancy and after baby is born.